rust-lang/surveys/surveys/2023-annual-survey/questions.md

 Your responses to the following questions will help our reviewers conduct cohort analyses and help us better understand the Rust community.
 Please answer according to your comfort level.

-### Do you hold a leadership role in the Rust Project or are you otherwise involved in strategic decision-making about Rust?

-Type: Select one, conditional

-- Yes
-(Select all that apply)
-> - I consider myself to be in a leadership position within the Rust Project
-> - I am a member of a Rust Project Team and/or Working Group
-> - No
-> - I prefer not to say

 ### Do you consider yourself a member of a group that is underrepresented or marginalized in technology?

 Type: select one